thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 : The short name for the Internet Public Key Infrastructure using X.509 defined in {{PKIX}}.
-That document provides a profile of the X.509v3 certificate specifications and X.509v2 certificate revocation list (CRL) specifications for use in the Internet.
+That document provides a profile of the X.509v3 certificate specifications and X.509v2 certificate revocation list (CRL) specifications for use on the Internet.

 presented identifier:
 : An identifier presented by a server to a client within a PKIX certificate